“I’ve had enough of your Caribbean vacations for this year!”

 Santo Domingo, Dominican Republic, it was.
 Alone.

-When Bill shared his story at our Live and Invest in the Dominican Republic Conference in Santo Domingo last May, he explained how, for many years before this random trip to the DR, the couple had been searching for their dream location overseas.
+When Bill shared his story with us, he explained how, for many years before this random trip to the DR, the couple had been searching for their dream location overseas.

 Over the course of 10 years, they’d been to parts of Nicaragua, Ecuador, Honduras, Costa Rica, Belize, and Spain—spending a month or so in each.
 They’d seen a lot.
 And, nothing, so far, had been just right.